adriaalcala/prots2net/README.md

 STRING database of two selected species.

 ## How to install and execute
-To install and execute Prots2Net, Python3.6+ is need.
+To install and execute Prots2Net, Python3.6+ is needed.
 To execute it first install the dependencies in `requirements.txt` and then run with `python -m GUI.main`